 Palm Oil: 100% Sustainably Sourced

 Upfield uses palm oil in several of our products, appreciating its many environmental and health benefits, such as crop efficiency and superior performance, texture and taste.
 While we highly value this ingredient, we also acknowledge the impact of its sourcing on the environment.
-That’s why, as the authority in plant-based nutrition, Upfield directly sources 100% physically certified sustainable palm oil in our products, and we are committed to achieving 100 percent traceability by December 2019.
+That’s why, as the authority in plant-based nutrition, Upfield directly sources 100% physically certified sustainable palm oil in our products, and we publish the list of mills in our supply chain to ensure transparency and traceability.

 Currently, Upfield sources both mass balance and segregated palm oil in order to help drive further transformation of the sector towards responsibly sourced palm oil, and we will continue to work to increase the proportion of segregated palm oil use year-on-year.